 The event was so successful that the following year the Menton city council took over the event organisation and moved it into the towns public areas.
 The Citrus show and the original carnival celebrations merged into one big celebration that continued to grow in popularity year after year.
 Soon people began to use oranges and lemons to decorate their parade floats.

-- Saturday 15th February: 2pm, The Citrus Patterns Exhibition opens
+- Saturday February 13th 2pm – The Citrus Patterns Exhibition Opens

-- Sunday 16th February: 2:30pm, The Golden Fruit Parade @ Promenade du Soleil (seafront)
+- Sunday February 14th at 2:30 pm – The Golden Fruit Parade @ Promenade du Soleil (seafront)

-- Sunday 23rd February: 2:30pm, The Golden Fruit Parade @ Promenade du Soleil
+- Sunday February 21st, 2:30 pm – The Golden Fruit Parade @ Promenade du Soleil (seafront)

-- Friday 28th February: 8:30pm: The Gardens of Lights @ Biovès Gardens
+- Friday February 26th, at 8:30pm – The Gardens of Lights @ Biovès Gardens

-- Sunday 1st March: 2:30pm: Golden Fruit Parade @ Promenade du Soleil
+- Sunday 28th, at 2:30pm – The Golden Fruit Parade @ Promenade du Soleil (seafront)

 The Citrus Patterns Exhibition